When will Amtrak resume services in Vermont?

 “We're continuing to talk with Amtrak,” said Scott.
 “Obviously, we want to get that going just as quickly as we can when it's safe.
 As we've seen throughout the state, public transportation is down by at least 50 percent at this point in time.
 The ridership of Amtrak, I believe, is way down as well.
 But I've heard that there's some news: they want to start coming back to Rutland first, maybe in the coming weeks, and we are engaged with them to do whatever we can to provide for the service into Vermont when it's safe.”

-Agency of Transportation (AOT) Public Outreach Manager Amy Tatko provided a follow up in an email to the Reporter on the behalf of Scott’s office after the press conference, noting that Amtrak will only be using the rail line into Rutland to conduct crew training and will not be carrying passengers right away.
+Agency of Transportation (VTrans) Public Outreach Manager Amy Tatko provided a follow up in an email to the Messenger on the behalf of Scott’s office after the press conference, noting that Amtrak will only be using the rail line into Rutland to conduct crew training and will not be carrying passengers right away.

 The timing Scott did provide for when Amtrak might once again be able to bring customers through Vermont, however, might come as some good news for those who are hoping to utilize it for holiday travel.